H. Lynn Womack: Book publishing

 Womack's mail order business, Guild Book Service, started in 1964, distributed a regular bulletin to members with reviews of selections.
 In its first bulletin, Guild Book Service announce that it had "been organized primarily as a service to meet the needs of the subscribers to the various publications of Guild Press, Ltd. We will provide a critical evaluation of much of the material now flooding certain areas of specialized interest and will make these materials available as efficiently and economically as possible."
 The Guild Book Service goals were to bring the "collective output of gay titles and provide them to a newly defined gay reading public."

 The Guild Book Service offered a wide range of material, including serious literary works with gay themes, pulpy erotic fiction, and campy novelties like The Gay Coloring Book.

 At first, Guild Press merely acted as a middleman, curating and distributing works from other publishers.
 Soon after, it became a publishing house in its own right, reprinting gay-themed literature from years past as well as original works, most notably Samuel Steward's 1966 erotic novel $TUD.

 Towards the end of the decade, books published by Guild Press became increasingly sexually explicit and pornographic in tone.
 This was partly due to a shifting legal climate following the court victory of DSI Sales of Minneapolis, which emboldened publishers of gay magazines and books.
-From 1969–1970, Womack developed the "Black Knight Classics" imprint.
+From 1969 to 1970, Womack developed the "Black Knight Classics" imprint.
 Carrying the subtitle "Classics of the Homosexual Underground", the stories published under this label were purported to be classic works of gay erotica which were clandestinely passed from hand-to-hand among gay men in decades prior, though many were in fact of recent vintage.

 Other business ventures

-At its height, Womack's business enterprises included Guild Press; Guild Book Service, its mail order distribution service; the Grecian Guild; the Potomac News Company; the Mark II gay cinema (808 K St NW in Washington, DC); and Village Books, a chain of bookstores along the East Coast.
-In Washington, DC, there were Village Books outlets at 819 13 St NW and at 14th and H Streets NW.
+At its height, Womack's business enterprises included Guild Press; Guild Book Service, its mail order distribution service; the Grecian Guild; the Potomac News Company; the Mark II gay cinema (808 K St NW in Washington, D.C.); and Village Books, a chain of bookstores along the East Coast.
+In Washington, D.C., there were Village Books outlets at 819 13 St NW and at 14th and H Streets NW.
 Womack also sold clothing, mostly underwear and posing straps, inspired by the success of other clothing retailers targeting a gay male market such as Ah Men of West Hollywood and Regency Square of New York.